 Classic Toyota Crown station-wagon with just 53k kilometers / 32k miles.
 2.0 liter inline 6 mated to a 4-speed column shift manual transmission.

-Sitting for quite some time in Japan – we cleaned the points; fed fuel off a fuel bottle and it fires right up!
-We’ve run for a few minutes and sounds good and idles well.
+Cleaned the points; fed fuel off a fuel bottle and it fires right up!
+We’ve rebilt the fule pump and run a few minutes and sounds good and idles well.
 Clutch bled and have a good pedal.
+Needs cooling hoses and fuel tank to be cleaned and reinstalled.

 Great look as it is or restore or retro-mod to put your own stamp on it.
 Speed Hunters provides some inspiration for the new buyer http://sodo-moto.com/listings/1971-toyota-crown-ms62/